UUSC Statement on the UU@UN Office

 Vice President, Programs

-Rachel Gore Freed is a human rights lawyer, community organizer, and social justice advocate and educator with a wealth of domestic and international experience.
-As UUSC’s Vice President and Lead Program Officer, Rachel leads the organization’s creative and effective approaches to advancing human rights.
+Rachel Gore Freed is a human rights lawyer, resource mobilizer, philanthropic connector, community organizer, and social justice educator.
+As UUSC’s Vice President of Programs, Rachel leads the organization’s approaches to advancing global human rights.

-Rachel holds an undergraduate degree with a focus in International Development from the George Washington Elliott School of International Affairs and a law degree from Vanderbilt University Law School.
+Rachel holds an undergraduate degree with a focus in International Development from the George Washington University Elliott School of International Affairs and a law degree from Vanderbilt University.

 rfreed @ uusc.org